-The annual Texas Book Festival (TBF) takes place November 11-12 at the Texas State Capitol grounds.
-Free and open to the public, the 28th annual festival will feature more than 250 authors participating in virtual sessions, including programming for adults, young adults, middle-grade readers and children.
+The annual Texas Book Festival (TBF) takes place November 16-17, 2024 at the Texas State Capitol grounds.
+Free and open to the public, the 28th annual festival featured more than 300 authors and more than 200 sessions, including programming for adults, young adults, middle-grade readers and children, and this year's festival is set to be bigger and better.
 The festival has fun and engaging events for readers of all ages and interests!

-The 2023 Festival will feature New York Times Best Selling Author Stacey Abrams, PEN/Faulkner award winner Ann Patchett, Pulitzer Prize winner Andrew Sean Greer, and many more.
-Check out a sneak peak of the lineup at texasbookfestival.org
+The 2023 Festival featured New York Times Best Selling Author Stacey Abrams, PEN/Faulkner award winner Ann Patchett, Pulitzer Prize winner Andrew Sean Greer, and many more.
+The 2024 lineup will be announced in early fall so keep an eye on texasbookfestival.org for announcements.

 Teen carries a stack of books at the Texas Book Festival in Austin Texas